-This midsize SUV gains mid-range billing in our top 10 hybrid models for 2022.
-That’s because as a bit of an all-rounder it certainly ticks a lot of boxes.
+This midsize SUV is a bit of an all-rounder and it certainly ticks a lot of boxes.
 However, it doesn’t really offer anything in the way of standout value or performance.

 There just isn’t a lot of that electric power to go around.
 So, if you don’t require too much range or fuel economy out of your hybrid SUV, the Mitsubishi Outlander might be the vehicle for you.
 Overall, Mitsubishi lists fuel consumption at an impressive 1.6L/100km.
 And when the electric battery runs empty, the plug in hybrid system becomes just like a normal hybrid, only more sluggish.
 However, the fact remains that the Outlander hybrid is one of the most fuel efficient hybrid cars on Australian roads.

 Going one better than their successful releases of the Prius, Corolla, and Camry, Toyota has upped the stakes with the new Toyota Kluger hybrid.
 In fact, it is the biggest hybrid-powered Toyota on the road.
 But what is it like to drive this big 7-seater?